Skip to main content

 The Standard: Intent Attestations

 The entire framework relies on a single cryptographic primitive: the Intent Attestation.
 Before an agent can execute a transaction on-chain, it must evaluate its intent against the deterministic constraints defined in its policy.
-If the intent is compliant, the Sigil execution firewall issues a short-lived, Ed25519-signed JWT.
+If the intent is compliant, a conforming signer issues a short-lived, Ed25519-signed JWT.
 The EVM gateway physically rejects any write operation that does not include this valid attestation.

 Read the Attestation Specification